linux-rdma/rdma-core/providers/mlx5/man/mlx5dv_create_mkey.3.md

 		was not configured for crypto properties using **mlx5dv_wr_set_mkey_crypto()**, then running traffic with the
 		MKey will fail, generating a CQE with error.
+	MLX5DV_MKEY_INIT_ATTR_FLAGS_UPDATE_TAG:
+		Enable update tag support for mkey.
+		Setting this flag allows an application to set the mkey tag post of creating the mkey.
+		If the kernel does not support updating the mkey tag, mkey creation will fail.

 *max_entries*
 :	Requested max number of pointed entries by this indirect mkey.